azharism/observability-zero-to-hero/README.md

 - **Key Learning**:
   - Learn how OpenTelemetry simplifies the process of collecting and exporting telemetry data.
   - Understand the benefits of a unified observability approach using OpenTelemetry.
-  - Gain hands-on experience with setting up OpenTelemetry Collector, Prometheus, Jaeger, and Elasticsearch to monitor a Golang microservice application.
+  - Gain hands-on experience with setting up OpenTelemetry Collector, Prometheus, Jaeger, and Elasticsearch to monitor a Golang microservice application...